lineCode/ZFFramework/master/develop_note.md

 since ZFFramework support reflection, we are trying hard to achive script binding by reflection dynamically and automatically

-1. all non-ZFObject type should be registered by `ZFPROPERTY_TYPE_DECLARE`
+1. all non-ZFObject type should be registered by `ZFTYPEID_DECLARE`
 1. all ZFMethod supply a generic invoker (`ZFMethod::methodGenericInvoker`) that takes base ZFObject as param and invoke the original method
 1. use reflection, to bind the generic invoker to scrypt languages dynamically